microsoft/WhatTheHack/049-SQLDedicatedPoolPerf/Student/Challenge-01.md

 ### Ingest Data from Azure Data Lake Gen2 – Blob container

-Define staging tables architecture, then import all parquet files using the link provided by your coach.
+Define staging tables architecture, then import all parquet files using the link your coach will provide you.
 Data should land in a staging area (schema “Staging”) optimized to ingest data at maximum speed using the “COPY INTO” T-SQL command.

 - Open [C1_1_Import_into_staging_tables.sql](./Resources/Challenge-01/C1_1_Import_into_staging_tables.sql?raw=true)